Chalwk/BigBrother/README.md

 <img src="assets/logo.png" alt="BigBrother" width="128" height="128">

-**BigBrother** is an admin utility plugin for Minecraft servers, offering a suite of surveillance features that allow administrators to monitor and track user interactions with various game objects and actions.
-From anvils to private messages, BigBrother keeps admins informed in real-time.
+**BigBrother** is an admin utility plugin for Minecraft servers, offering surveillance features that allow administrators to monitor and track user interactions with various game objects and actions.
+From anvils to private messages, BigBrother keeps admins informed in real time.

 ## Features

 BigBrother sends notifications to admins whenever a user performs specific actions, including:

-- **AnvilSpy**: Notifies when a user interacts with an anvil, displaying the item's name before and after interaction.
+- **AnvilSpy**: Notifies when a user interacts with an anvil, displaying the item's name before and after the interaction.
 - **BookSpy**: Notifies when a user writes in a Book and Quill.
 - **CommandSpy**: Notifies when any command is executed by a player.
 - **PortalSpy**: Notifies when a player travels through a teleport portal (e.g., Nether or End).